Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 **Limit Points**.

-Ranging from 0-10, **Limit Points** represent how strained the Exalt is--how much wear and tear their psyche and soul is under.
+Ranging from 0-10, **Limit Points** represent how strained the Exalt is—how much wear and tear their psyche and soul is under.

 A character gains limit by:

 -   Choosing it as a Drawback.

 -   Acting against one of their Intimacies, or other deeply-held beliefs.

-(One Limit per scene).
+“Acting against an Intimacy” is a highly subjective term, that ultimately can only be answered

 This can range from directly suppressing Intimacies in order to proceed with the “greater good”, to being tricked and swindled into taking action against your Intimacies, such as through Social Influence.

 Ultimately, the decision of whether or not the Character has “acted against their Intimacy” is a personal one, and should be at sole discretion of the Player.

 If the character reaches **10 Limit**, or if they fail on their **Limit Trigger**, the character will enter into a **Limit Break.**